andresballenf/nuolo-app/IAP_PLUGIN_PRODUCTION_SETUP.md

 ---

-**Note**: The monetization system implementation is complete and functional.
-No plugin configuration is needed - the native modules are automatically linked during the build process.
-IAP functionality will work in TestFlight/production builds once products are configured in the respective stores.
+**Note**: The monetization system now depends on the `expo-iap` config plugin, updated StoreKit entitlements, and Kotlin 2.x.
+Always rebuild with EAS after changing these settings to ensure the native binaries include the proper capabilities.